borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 ## Cronhub hook

-[Cronhub](https://cronhub.io/) provides "instant alerts when any of your background jobs fail silently or run longer than expected", and borgmatic has built-in integration with it.
+[Cronhub](https://cronhub.io/) provides "instant alerts when any of your background jobs fail silently or run longer than expected," and borgmatic has built-in integration with it.
 Once you create a Cronhub account and monitor on their site, all you need to do is configure borgmatic with the unique "Ping URL" for your monitor.
 Here's an example: